 About Lockheed Martin Aircraft Center

 A leading global military contractor, Lockheed Martin supplies just about all kinds of aircraft to government and commercial customers.
-The US government is far and away Lockheed’s biggest customer, accounting for about 70% of revenue (the Department of Defense alone accounts for 60%).
-It makes combat aircraft, unmanned aircraft, helicopters, satellites and spacecraft, as well as ship and submarine combat technology and missiles and missile defense systems.
-Lockheed’s flagship F-35 jet fighter accounts for about 25% of its revenue.
-The company delivered the 300th F-35 in 2018.
-It traces its roots to 1912.
+The US government is Lockheed's biggest customer, accounting for about 71% of revenue (the Department of Defense alone accounts for 61%).
+It makes combat aircraft, unmanned aircraft, helicopters, satellites, and spacecraft, as well as ship and submarine combat technology and missiles and missile defense systems.
+Lockheed's flagship F-35 jet fighter accounts for more than 25% of sales.

-The Aeronautics business researches, designs, develops, manufactures, and upgrades advanced military aircraft F-35, F-16, and C-130, among others), including combat and air mobility aircraft, unmanned air vehicles and related technologies.
+Lockheed Martin's Aeronautics business generates approximately 40% of sales and manufactures advanced military aircraft such as the F-35, F-16, and C-130, combat and air mobility aircraft, and unmanned air vehicles and related technologies.

-Missiles and Fire Control provides air and missile defense systems; tactical missiles and air-to-ground precision strike weapon systems; logistics; fire control systems; mission operations support, readiness, engineering support and integration services; manned and unmanned ground vehicles; and energy management services.
+Missiles and Fire Control (almost 20%) provides air and missile defense systems; tactical missiles and air-to-ground precision strike weapon systems; and systems for logistics and fire control.
+Other products in this business are mission operations support and readiness, energy management services, and manned and unmanned ground vehicles.

 Sales and Marketing

-Lockheed Martin serves US and international customers with products and services that have defense, civil, and commercial applications.
-Its main areas of focus are in defense, space, intelligence, and homeland security.
+Lockheed Martin serves US and international customers with products and services for defense, civil, and commercial applications.
+The company is focused on the defense, space, intelligence, homeland security, and information technology (including cybersecurity) markets.

 Brothers Allan and Malcolm Loughead (pronounced "Lockheed") started their first aviation venture, the Alco Hydro-Aeroplane Company, in 1912.
 Alco's first product, the Model G floatplane, didn't sell.
 In 1916 the brothers relocated from Santa Barbara to San Francisco and formed the Loughead Aircraft Manufacturing Company.
 That company's first product, the F-1 seaplane, made a successful debut in early 1918, but the end of WWI effectively ended the potential market for the F-1.
 Loughead Aircraft went bankrupt in 1921.